rootstrap/rails_api_base/README.md

 - [Rails Best Practices](https://github.com/flyerhzm/rails_best_practices#custom-configuration) Edit `config/rails_best_practices.yml`
 - [Brakeman](https://github.com/presidentbeef/brakeman) Run `brakeman -I` to generate `config/brakeman.ignore`

+## Impersonation

+This tool incorporates a user impersonation feature, allowing AdminUsers to assume the identity of other users.

+See [Impersonation docs](./docs/impersonation.md) for more info

 ## Monitoring

 In order to use [New Relic](https://newrelic.com) to monitor your application requests and metrics, you must setup `NEW_RELIC_API_KEY` and `NEW_RELIC_APP_NAME` environment variables.